Creates a table reference to a table that's not fully known at compile time.

 Creates a dynamic reference to a column that is not know at compile time.

 Kysely is built in a way that by default you can't refer to tables or columns that are not actually visible in the current query and context.
-This is all done by typescript at compile time, which means that you need to know the columns and tables at compile time.
+This is all done by TypeScript at compile time, which means that you need to know the columns and tables at compile time.
 This is not always the case of course.

 This method is meant to be used in those cases where the column names come from the user input or are not otherwise known at compile time.